Inés Peraza

 Inés Peraza de las Casas (Seville, c.
-1424 - Seville, 1503) was the territorial lady of the Canary Islands, which she inherited from her father Hernán Peraza the Elder and her late brother Guillén Peraza.
+1424 - Seville, 1503) was the territorial lady of the Lordship of the Canary Islands, which she inherited from her father Hernán Peraza the Elder and her late brother Guillén Peraza.

-As the first monarch since the islands were unified by her father, Inés titled herself “Queen of the Canary Islands,” which she held until the assignment to the Catholic Monarchs to the islands of La Palma, Gran Canaria and Tenerife in 1477.
+As the first monarch since the islands were unified by her father, Inés titled herself “Queen of the Canary Islands,” which she continued to do until the assignment to the Catholic Monarchs to the islands of La Palma, Gran Canaria and Tenerife in 1477.

-Biography

 Early life

 She was born approximately 1424 in Seville to Hernán Peraza the Elder and his wife, Inés de las Casas (for whom she was named), lords of the Canary Islands.
 Her father's family was influential in Seville as lords and mayors while her mother's ancestry is of French origin.

 While her father and brother built a consolidated lordship in the islands, Inés remained in Seville for her early life.
 She was under the tutelage of the Duke of Medina Sidonia, Don Juan de Guzmán, through 1447.
 In the next year, 1448, she married her husband, Diego García de Herrera.